Pre-dreadnought battleship: World War I

 A squadron of German pre-dreadnoughts was present at the Battle of Jutland in 1916; German sailors called them the "five-minute ships", which was the amount of time they were expected to survive in a pitched battle.
 In spite of their limitations, the pre-dreadnought squadron played a useful role.
 As the German fleet disengaged from the battle, the pre-dreadnoughts risked themselves by turning on the British battlefleet as dark set.
 Nevertheless, only one of the pre-dreadnoughts was sunk: went down in the confused night action as the battlefleets disengaged.

-Following the November 1918 Armistice, the U.S. Navy converted fifteen older battleships, eight armored cruisers and two larger protected cruisers for temporary service as transports.
+Following the November 1918 Armistice, the U.S. Navy converted fifteen older battleships, eight armoured cruisers and two larger protected cruisers for temporary service as transports.
 These ships made one to six trans-Atlantic round-trips each, bringing home a total of more than 145,000 passengers.